RyaDevelopers/Rya/README.md

 # Welcome to RYA #

-RYA is a proof-of-trust cryptocurrency designed as a stable monetary system in which the money market has a normal demand and supply curve and is constructed in open- source Java.
-Following other peer-to-peer electronic cash systems, RYA is a crypto- currency designed to be a medium of exchange that is a store of value and to embody trust.
+Rya is a cryptocurrency and monetary system designed to be both a store of value and a medium of exchange.
+Using a free, decentralized monetary market, the Rya system tethers money supply to credit without the need for a monopolistic regulatory institution.
+Money supply is adjusted dynamically depending on economic cycles making for a better medium of exchange.
+Rya and its Proof of Trust (PoT) model is therefore expected to be a fuller and more complete substitute for Fiat monetary systems than any cryptocurrency yet.

-Unlike earlier cryptocurrencies, RYA does not use a proof-of-work model (i.e: bitcoin), a proof-of stake model (i.e: Nxt), or a proof-of-importance model (i.e: NEM).
+Participance with the Rya blockchain unables:

-The model of RYA is powered by the observation that money is a kind of a social contract that is based on mutual trust.
-Without trust, people will refuse to be paid because they question their ability to use money to buy products and services in the future.
-While Blockchain provides a payment system based on cryptographic proof instead of a trusted third party such as a central bank, no cryptocurrency has succeeded so far in demonstrating the trust on which the traditional system rests.
+Lend and Barrow money

-The proof-of-trust model, first introduced by RYA, is expected to be a fuller and more complete substitute for the Fiat currency and monetary system than any crypto-currency yet.
+View accounts calculated credit score

-With RYA you can
+Calculate local and global interest rates

-- Lend and Barrow money
+Read more about Rya vision here: https://ryacoin.io/WP/RyoWhitepaper.pdf

-- View accounts calculated credit score
+This Rya code is a fork from NXT project: https://bitbucket.org/Jelurida/nxt-clone-starter

-- Calculate local and global interest rates
+Jelurida lisence is attached.

 ----
 ## Get it! ##